 With its sights fixed on the future, the Symposium program will reflect the breadth and depth of current research being undertaken in the rural and remote health sector today.

 Twenty years since the first Infront Outback, rural and remote health research has much to celebrate.
 Whether it is evolving geographic classifications, practical clinical innovations, a more sustainable workforce, overcoming the challenges of providing health systems that work in the bush, or the many other insights into the challenges of rural and remote health, this is the time to take stock of the many milestones and achievements that provide the foundations of current and future practice.

-The new Minister for Rural Health, Senator the Hon Bridgete McKenzie, has been invited to open the Symposium.
+The Minister for Rural Health, Senator the Hon Bridgete McKenzie, will address delegates.
 Together with Emeritus Professor Paul Worley, Australia’s first Rural Health Commissioner, Melbourne Laureate Professor Hugh Taylor and Luis Salvador-Carulla, from the Centre for Mental Health Research, Australian National University, will help set the scene for the Symposium and the future of rural health research in Australia.

 Emeritus Professor Lesley Barclay will anchor a panel of senior researchers to lead an informal review of key research that has shaped direction and growth in the rural and remote health sector.
 Look for 20 years of rural and remote health research: the story and the legacy in the Symposium program.

 In a complementary session, Emeritus Professor John Humphreys, Professor John Wakerman and Adjunct Professor Bob Wells will lead a session - The rural and remote health policy impasse: why hasn't research evidence generated policies to improve rural and remote health services?

 - Professor Tom Calma, Chairman, Ninti One Limited and Chancellor, University of Canberra, Aboriginal Community Researchers informing policy and practice in remote and rural health

 - Professor Alan Cass, Director, Menzies School of Health Research on chronic disease research

-- Louise Gates, Director, Health Section, Australian Bureau of Statistics, Aboriginal and Torres Strait Islander People: Smoking Trends, Australia, 1994 to 2014-15
+- Ms Louise Gates, Director, Health Section, Australian Bureau of Statistics, Aboriginal and Torres Strait Islander People: Smoking Trends, Australia, 1994 to 2014-15

 - Dr Judith Katzenellenbogen, Heart Foundation Future Leader Fellow, University of Western Australia, Cardiovascular disease in Aboriginal Western Australians; findings from a decade of research and current initiatives